Joseph Roberts (motivational speaker): Speaking

 Joe Roberts departed the business sector and focused on inspirational keynote speaking in 2003.
-Joe is an expert on resiliency and managing change and often speaks on issues related to mental health, addiction and homelessness.
+Joe presents lectures on resiliency and managing change and often speaks on issues related to mental health, addiction and homelessness.
 He has positioned his brand as the Skid Row CEO to reflect his lived experience with homelessness.
 He is the author of four books including 7 Secrets to Profit from Adversity (2003) and The Push for Change - Stepping into Possibility (2020).

 The Push for Change Trek

-On May 1, 2016 the Push for Change Trek began in St. John’s, Newfoundland and ended on September 29, 2017 in Vancouver, British Columbia.
+On May 1, 2016, the Push for Change Trek began in St. John’s, Newfoundland and ended on September 29, 2017, in Vancouver, British Columbia.
 Roberts pushed a modified shopping cart, a symbol of chronic homelessness, 9064 km (approximately 24 kilometers a day) for 517 days.
 The trek aimed to raise money and awareness about youth homelessness in Canada.
 The Push for Change, managed by Roberts’ wife Marie Marcoux-Roberts organized/attended 450 school and community events.
 At these events, students, families, police officers, government officials, and youth focused agencies raised money, heard Roberts speak and felt inspired to make change in their communities.
 These engagements allowed The Push for Change to raise the issue of youth homelessness and inspire communities to begin implementing strategies to prevent, reduce and end youth homelessness.
 Ontario Provincial Police joined the Push for Change.

 By the end of the cross Canada trek, The Push for Change raised over $575,000 which was directed to both community initiatives to end youth homelessness, and to the Upstream Project.
 The Upstream Project is a "school based youth homeless prevention model developed by The Canadian Observatory on Homelessness and A Way Home and administered by Raising the Roof."